MarkoShiva/MarkoShiva/README.md

 - 😄 Pronouns: ...
 -->

-- 🔭 I’m currently working on few great sideprojects. :D
+- 🔭 I’m currently working on consulting roles and backend web development roles. :D
+- 🔭 I sometime spend time implementing or reimplementing things in golang and rust.
+Like WebRTC suite.
 - 🔭 I am available for:
-  - Web Development jobs related to implementation of API's FullStack as well
+  - Web Development jobs, mainly API implementations as well FullStack roles.
+However my prefered backend is Python.
-  - optimisation of existing applications and infrastructure.
+  - optimisation of existing applications and infrastructure development with python, C++ golang rust.
   - Machine Learning postions and startup companies that are trying to solve interesting tasks via Machine Learning.

+- Favorite languages:
+  - Python
+  - C++
+  - Dart/Flutter
+  - Typescript
+  - golang
+  - rust
 - 🌱 I’m currently learning:
   - Machine Learning areas like the implementation of TensorFlow.
-  - implementing new algorithms.
+  - Dart - Flutter - Typescript.
   - anyhthing web development related that is needed for success of my projects.

-- 👯 I’m looking for colaboration on projects that I like mainly Machine Learning or C++ library implementation.
+- 👯 I'm trying to find more time for working oncolaboration projects in FLOSS mainly google backed projects like TensorFlow, Dart Flutter.
+-
 - 💬 Ask me about Linux C++ development.
 Kernel Networking Stack.
-Python and API development or something Machine Learning related, and we might have a nice conversation. :)
+Python and API development or Mathematical Theories of Computational Universe or SuperString theory explanations something Machine Learning related, and we might have a nice conversation.
+Its tensors all the way down baby (Spinors). :)

 - 📫 How to reach me: there are enough links here. :)

 - 😄 Pronouns: He/Him